phanison898/phanison898/README.md

 #### 🚀 I'm currently occupied with:

-- Working on Linked-In clone using react & firebase (in-progress)
+- Working on Linked-In clone using react & firebase
-- Building clones of all social media applications one after the other (todo)

 #### :muscle: Goals in 2021:

 - Become master in react & react native
 - Master M.E.R.N development stack
-- Become full stack developer
+- Building clones of all social media applications one after the other

 #### :computer: Programming languages and tools: